Caesars (band): Career

 Outside of Sweden, the band are best known for the song "Jerk It Out", which was originally featured in the snowboarding video Afterbang in 2002, as well as the Electronic Arts video games SSX 3 and FIFA Football 2004, and on the PlayStation 2 game LMA Manager 2005.
 The song also appeared in the Wii games Just Dance and Dance Dance Revolution SuperNova, and in the Wii version of Samba de Amigo as downloadable content.
 It has also been the backdrop of television advertisements for brands such as iPod (2005) and Renault (2009).
 The song is featured on the band's 39 Minutes of Bliss (In an Otherwise Meaningless World), Paper Tigers, and Love for the Streets albums.
-The song is featured in episode 2 of Super Pumped.
+The song is featured in episode 2 of Super Pumped and episode 6 of Ted Lasso.

 Their song "We Got to Leave" is the theme song for the television series Confessions of a Matchmaker.
 The song also appears in films such as John Tucker Must Die and The Benchwarmers.

 The album Strawberry Weed was released in Scandinavia on 5 March 2008.
 The 24-track long double album was produced by Ebbot Lundberg from Soundtrack of Our Lives.
 A significant difference from previous albums was that guitarist Joakim Åhlund and drummer Nino Keller shared vocal duty with César Vidal.

 In an interview on Sveriges Radio P3 on February 13, 2012, Joakim Åhlund said that the band is on hiatus until further notice.

 In December 2017, Caesars played a surprise reunion gig in Stockholm, their first since 2009.
 In 2018, the band performed in Stockholm's Popaganda Festival.
 The band played several shows in Sweden through 2019 before entering a second hiatus.

 Band member Joakim Åhlund is also a founding member of the Teddybears.